waynodiablo/Oystercard/yelp.md

 (What's all this `permit` business about?
 Well, `params[:reviews]` passes in *all* the params received from the submitted form.
 If an unscrupulous user were to modify the form in their browser to include extra form fields, then our controller would blindly accept them as well!
 As a result, we need to explicitly state which params we're going to allow.)

+##### Associating restaurants and reviews

 RSpec will now complain that we don't have an association between restaurants and reviews.
 Bummer.
 Time to fix that.

 To `app/models/restaurant.rb`, add:

 `has_many :reviews`

-Time for a migration.
+Finally, we need to modify our database to join together reviews and restaurants.
+Time for a migration:

 `$ rails g migration AddResturantIdToReviews restaurant:belongs_to`
 `$ rake db:migrate`

 This does some Rails magic – it interprets AddRestaurantIdToReviews and parses it, so it understands that it needs to add 'RestaurantId' to the Reviews model.
 Then, Rake runs the migration.

-If you ever want to undo this, you can rollback a migration using

-`$ rake db:rollback[n]`

-where *n* is the number of migrations you want to roll back.

-Now, if you look at your `schema.rb` you'll see the new assocation between restaurants and reviews.
+Now, if you look at your `schema.rb` you'll see the new association between restaurants and reviews.

 RSpec now gives an error about a missing template for create, so time to create that.
 Let's add the following line to the end of the create method in the reviews model.